 - Purchasing and sourcing locally – for example buying locally sourced refreshments for Town Council hospitality.

-- Investigating the planting of a Jubilee Forest.
+- Planting of a Jubilee Forest.

 - Worked with students from Keele University to compile a report to identify initiatives to make our town more sustainable.
 The students suggested improving green space and green space usage, tree planting, encouraging pollinator species, advertising local nature walks and renovating the visitor centre at Biddulph Grange Country Park.